VideoEngager/CordovaSampleWeb/README.md

 <access origin="*" />
 <allow-navigation href="*" />
 ```
-`./www/js/index.js` has cordova spesific code. in this example you will find permission request commands for android.
+`./www/js/index.js` has cordova spesific code.
+In this example you will find permission request commands for android.

 ### android
 `/platforms/android/app/src/main/AndroidManifest.xml` has android permissions which is required.